sourcehut-mirrors/chawan/doc/image.md

 The former is supported because it's ubiquitously adopted; the latter because it is technically superior to all existing alternatives.

 Support for other protocols (iTerm, MLTerm, etc.) is not planned.
 (To my knowledge, all image-capable terminals support at least one of the above two anyways.)

-Support for hacks such as w3mimgdisplay, ueberzug, etc. is not planned.
+Support for environment-specific hacks such as w3mimgdisplay, ueberzug, etc. is not planned.

 ### Sixel

 Sixel is the most widely supported image format.
-See <https://arewesixelyet.com>
-to find a terminal that supports it.
+See <https://arewesixelyet.com> to find a terminal that supports it.

 Known quirks and implementation details:

 * XTerm needs extensive configuration for ideal sixel support.
-In particular, you will want to set the decTerminalID, numColorRegisters, and maxGraphicSize attributes.
-See [`man xterm`](man:xterm(1)) for details.
+In particular, you will want to set the decGraphicsID, numColorRegisters, and maxGraphicSize attributes.
+See [**xterm**](man:xterm(1))(1) for details.

 * We assume private color registers are supported.
 On terminals where they aren't (e.g. SyncTERM or hardware terminals), colors will get messed up with